amkhuma/Swifty-Proteins/README.md

 ## Swifty-Proteins

 <h4 align="center">A project from the <a href="https://www.wethinkcode.co.za" target="_blank">WeThinkCode</a> built with <a href="https://swift.org" target="_blank">Swift</a> and <a href="https://developer.apple.com/xcode/" target="_blank">Xcode</a>, the project required that me an my partner build an IOS app that uses the the <a href="http://www.rcsb.org" target="_blank">RCSB</a> protein data bank api to view different proteins using the ball and stick 3d modelling technique.
-The app uses touch ID for authentication and allows you to search for a specific protein from over a thousand different proteins</h4>
+The app uses touch ID for authentication, it allows you to search for a specific protein from over a thousand different proteins and sharing an image of the model</h4>

 <p align="center">
   <a href="#key-features">Key Features</a> •